finnmayhew/The-Revelation-Mission/World/Poseidon.md

 [Desmos graph](https://www.desmos.com/calculator/po5ucvvqh4)

-The blue region is Poseidon, the green is the Darkended Depths, the orange the Underdark, and the white Hestia.
+The blue region is Poseidon, the green is the Darkened Depths, the orange the Underdark, and the white Hestia.
 The purple line is the Weave, the red line is gravity, and the black line is the total force.
 Positive means force pointed radially outwards.

 ![Desmos graph](./desmos-graph.png)